After NC State

 Thousands of opportunities to interview with employers

 There's no need to wait until your final year to prepare for post-graduate success.
-The University Career Center (UCC) hosts career fairs throughout the academic year, giving you the opportunity to speak with employer representatives right on campus.
+The University Career Development Center (UCC) hosts career fairs throughout the academic year, giving you the opportunity to speak with employer representatives right on campus.
 (Many of the representatives are NC State alumni who have hiring authority!)

 During the 2010-11 academic year, more than 226 employers interviewed on campus and conducted interviews with 2,532 undergraduates, 990 masters students, and 101 doctoral students.
 That's 3,623 opportunities to interview with potential employers without ever leaving campus!